sinonjs/sinon/docs/release-source/release/fake-xhr-and-server.md

 server.autoRespond = true
 ```

-You can also pass options with an object literal to `fakeServer.create` and `.configure`.
+You can also pass options with an object literal to `createFakeServer` and `.configure`.

 #### `Boolean autoRespond`